memsql/SingleStore.EntityFrameworkCore/test/EFCore.SingleStore.IntegrationTests/README.md

 **Configuring the Database**

-1. Configure your MySQL database by opening the `config.json.example` file, specifying the connection string and saving the changed file as `config.json`.
+1. Configure your SingleStore database by opening the `config.json.example` file, specifying the connection string and saving the changed file as `config.json`.
 2. Run the `scripts/rebuild.sh` script on Linux or the `scripts/rebuild.ps1` script on Windows to rebuild all migrations.
 Any time you make changes to database models, run the rebuild script again.

 **Running Integration Tests**